RE·MEDI Cost Savings

 Cost-driver No. 5: Competition also militates against shifting costs from one set of patients (e.g., Medicare patients) onto RE·MEDI patients.
 Again, such actions raise costs without producing a net benefit to the consumer/patient.

-Cost-driver No. 6: Doctors with an excessive malpractice record will, in all likelihood, have an inferior Outcomes Index, which will position them well away from "The Cutting Edge."
+Cost-driver No. 6: Doctors with an excessive malpractice record will, in all likelihood, have an inferior Outcomes Index, which will position them well away from "the Best-Value Boundary."
 Because such doctors will have a difficult time attracting patients, their opportunities to harm future patients will be sharply diminished, if not eliminated completely.
 Another salutary result is that this will cause malpractice premiums to fall, since a relatively small number of doctors is believed to be responsible for the major share of malpractice.

 Cost-driver No. 7: Because it is in each doctor's financial interest to produce for each patient the best outcome value for any given cost, the need for external utilization review is eliminated.
 A doctor is invariably in a superior position to determine what is best for his patient, compared with some remotely situated third party.